 E-therapies can work just as well as face-to-face services for some teenagers with mild to moderate anxiety and/or depression.
 But they’re not for teenagers in crisis or who are seriously unwell.

 Some teenage mental health conditions can be treated with medication.
-Medications aren’t always the cure for problems, but they can help control and improve symptoms.
+Medications can help control and improve symptoms.

 If a medical professional prescribes medication for your child, the professional will usually combine the medication with other therapy and support to help your child get better.

 Different mental health medications can have different side effects.
 For example, some cause weight gain.
 For this reason, mental health professionals will also say that your child should stay active and eat a healthy diet throughout his treatment.
 Staying fit and healthy can have a big impact on your child’s mental health.